-We ask our customers to please check labels on any pesticides or herbicides you may be using at home, such as broadleaf lawn sprays.
+However, we do request our customers please check labels on any pesticides or herbicides you may be using at home, such as broadleaf lawn sprays.
 Any product containing herbicides will usually advise if your garden waste should not be taken to commercial composting facilities.

-At Composting New Zealand, we process home garden green-waste and liaise with the council to monitor grass clippings from council parks or civic gardens, as an additional measure of maintaining the integrity of our quality composts.
+At Composting New Zealand, we process home garden green-waste and liaise with local councils that use our service to monitor grass clippings from council parks or civic gardens, as an additional measure of maintaining the integrity of our quality composts.

 The Composting NZ credo – better safe than sorry

 Our compost piles are randomly tested by an independent, accredited testing laboratory for persistent and non-persistent pesticides (eg, roundup).